elastic/examples/kibana_nyc_restaurants/README.md

   * Load sample dashboard into Kibana
       * Click the **Settings** tab >> **Objects** tab >> **Import**, and select `restaurants_kibana.json`
   * Open dashboard
-      * Click on **Dashboard** tab and open `DOHMH: Overview` dashboard.
+      * Click on **Dashboard** tab, open `DOHMH: Overview` dashboard, and change the time interval to something like "Last 5 years".
 Voila!
-You should see the following dashboard.
+You should see something similar to the following dashboard.
 Happy Data Exploration!

   ![Kibana Dashboard Screenshot](https://cloud.githubusercontent.com/assets/5269751/14194018/dcebcb2e-f75e-11e5-924a-673731d89743.jpg)